klauspost/password/README.md

 Dictionary Password Validation for Go.

-Motivated by [Password Requirements Done Better](http://blog.klauspost.com/password-requirements-done-better/) (or why password requirements help hackers).
+Motivated by [Password Requirements Done Better](http://blog.klauspost.com/password-requirements-done-better/) - or *why password requirements help hackers*

 This library will help you import a password dictionary and will allow you to validate new/changed passwords against the dictionary.